 The presidential order on the restoration of the liberated Jojug Marjanli village of Azerbaijan’s Jabrayil District is giving glad tidings of a “Great Return”, MP Astan Shahverdiyev said Wednesday.

 Azerbaijan’s President Ilham Aliyev has signed an order on measures to restore the Jojug Marjanli village of the Jabrayil District, liberated from the Armenian occupation.

 The State Committee of Azerbaijan for Affairs of Refugees and IDPs will receive 4 million manats from the Presidential Reserve Fund for 2017 for construction of 50 houses, a school building and the relevant infrastructure at the first stage, according to the order.

-He welcomed the presidential order on the allocation of for million manats for restoration of the Jojug Marjanli village.
+Shahverdiyev welcomed the presidential order on allocation of four million manats for construction of 50 private houses in the Jojug Marjanli village.

 “As far as I am informed, nearly 200 appeals have been made in this regard.
 At present, intensive demining work is underway in the territory of the village.
 People want to return there with great enthusiasm and desire,” the MP said.

 The MP stressed that a very patriotic, fearless man has been living there with his family since 1994.

 “They are the only family living in that village, which, prior to the occupation, was home to some 400 families.
 It’s an example for our people,” he added.
 “I think that we, as promised by the president, will soon witness it coming to fruition.
 This will only be the beginning of a “Great Return”.
 There will soon be new houses and residents will return there.
 The State has always taken care of these people and always will.
 I extend my sincere gratitude to Mr President on behalf of all the residents and the voters from Jabrayil district as well as from the election constituency I represent.”